Chhattisgarh Police arrest Hindu seer Kalicharan Maharaj from MP | Law-Order

 - India

+Later, Chhattisgarh Chief Minister Bhupesh Baghel said action will be taken against those who use abusive language against the Father of the Nation, who gave the message of peace and non-violence to the world.

-Acting on a specific input, the Raipur police apprehended the seer from a rented room near Bageshwar Dham, located around 25 km from Khajuraho town in MP, Raipur Superintendent of Police Prashant Agrawal told PTI.
+Acting on a specific input, a team of Raipur police apprehended Kalicharan Maharaj alias Abhijeet Dhananjay Saraag at around 4 am from a rented room near Bageshwar Dham, located about 25 km from Khajuraho town in MP, Raipur Superintendent of Police Prashant Agrawal told PTI.

+"Three separate teams of Raipur police were sent to trace Kalicharan in Maharashtra, Madhya Pradesh and Delhi.
+The seven-member team which was sent to MP got the success and arrested Kalicharan near Khajuraho, where he was staying in the rented room," the official said.

-He will be brought here via road route by Thursday evening, the official said.
+He will be brought here via road route by Thursday evening and will be produced in a court within 24 hours of custody, the official said.

+CM Baghel, who is in Delhi to attend a meeting of finance ministers of states called by Union Finance Minister Nirmala Sitharaman, shared a video clip on his Twitter handle in which he said action will be taken against those who use derogatory words against the Father of the Nation.
+"Mahatma Gandhi gave the message of peace, brotherhood, love, truth, non-violence and equality to the world, and if anyone uses abusive language against such a legendary person, then action will be taken against him.
+The Chhattisgarh Police have taken action.
+His (Kalicharan) family members and lawyer have been informed and he will be produced in a court within 24 hours," said Baghel, who also holds charge of the state finance department.

 On Sunday, an FIR was registered against Kalicharan Maharaj in Chhattisgarh's capital Raipur for allegedly using derogatory words against Mahatma Gandhi.